mv1388/aitoolbox/README.md

 ### Multi-GPU DDP mixed precision training
 When training in the multi-GPU setting, the setup is mostly the same as in the single-GPU.
-All the user has to do is set accordingly the `use_amp` parameter of the TrainLoop and to instead call `fit_distributed()` to start the training.
+All the user has to do is set accordingly the `use_amp` parameter of the TrainLoop and to instead call `fit_distributed()` in order to start the training.
-Under the hood, TrainLoop will initialize model and optimizer for AMP and start training using DistributedDataParallel approach (DDP is currently only multi-GPU training setup supported by Apex AMP).
+Under the hood, TrainLoop will initialize the model and the optimizer for AMP and start training using DistributedDataParallel approach (DDP is currently only multi-GPU training setup supported by Apex AMP).
 ```python
 from aitoolbox.torchtrain.train_loop import *